ankarion/blog/content/postgresql/jsonb.md

 </tr>
 </table>

+As you can see in the example, Mike has a wife(Alice) and they have only one kid with salary $15,000, but they have 2 more kids from other marriage.

 <!-- TODO: add more tables -->

-So, we'll have about 100500 different tables with 2-3 tuples.
-The problem we can run into is complexity of joins.
+We'll have about 100500 different tables with 2-3 tuples.
+The problem we can run into is a complexity of joins.
+Let's look at other solution.

 ### Jsonb